-Each student will complete a 6-8 page historiography paper on the impact The Middle Ground had on the history of Native American and Colonial interactions..
+Each student will complete a 6-8 page historiography paper on the evolving approaches historians have taken to the understanding and perception of the Crusades.
 Finished essays will be uploaded to Blackboard and run through SafeAssign.
-(See Appendix V for further Details).
+(See Appendix III for further Details).